 Above: Some of the many visitors to the MRCG Battalion Comm Center at Camp Delta.
 Checking out BC-611’s and a Pogo Stick with the help of the GRC-9.

-Here’s are a couple of classic military radios with cool military vehicles bolted to them:
+Also present were a couple of classic military radios with cool military vehicles bolted to them:

 Above: A pristine M50 Ontos restoration, complete with six 106 mm recoiless rifles and their .50 cal spotting rifle.
 This vehicle was bolted to its issued-PRC-10 as its installed commo equipment.
 We helped the owner find some needed accessories to get the set complete.
 (AM-598, AM-65 and an LS-166)